"She had flat tummy during Xmas": Reactions as Ka3na welcomes 2nd child

 Woman welcomes first child after 20 years

-Meanwhile, Legit.ng gathered the report of a Nigerian woman who gave birth after 20 years stirred lovely reactions from happy netizens.
+Meanwhile, Legit.ng gathered the report of a Nigerian woman who gave birth after 20 years.
+The news stirred lovely reactions from happy netizens.

 Reports gathered that the beautiful woman has been married for years and trusting God to give her the fruit of the womb.